Classical Music Composition Using State Space Models: Results

 The Romantics valued emotion and virtuosity in their music so the generated compositions needed to elicit some emotional response in human listeners.
 To evaluate subjective elements of the generated pieces, such as Romantic era style and the human-like qualities of the generated pieces, several human listeners of varying musical backgrounds listened to and evaluated several generated pieces.
 This was the ultimate test of our generated compositions.

-In this section we first outline the evaluation procedures for both the numerical metrics and the human listeners.
+We first outline the evaluation procedures for both the numerical metrics and the human listeners.
 We then discuss in detail analysis and summaries that arose from the numerical and human evaluations.
 We close the section by relating some of our observations from the evaluations to music theory.